apache/dolphinscheduler/docs/docs/en/guide/task/sub-process.md

 ![subprocess_task01](../../../../img/tasks/demo/subprocess_task01.png)

-## Create the Sub_process task
+## Create the Sub_workflow task

-To use the sub_process, you need to create the sub-node task, which is the workflow `test_dag01` we created in the first step.
+To use the sub_workflow, you need to create the sub-node task, which is the workflow `test_dag01` we created in the first step.
 After that, as shown in the diagram below, select the corresponding sub-node in position ⑤.

 ![subprocess_task02](../../../../img/tasks/demo/subprocess_task02.png)

-After creating the sub_process, create a corresponding shell task for printing "world" and link both together.
+After creating the sub_workflow, create a corresponding shell task for printing "world" and link both together.
 Save the current workflow and run it to get the expected result.

 ![subprocess_task03](../../../../img/tasks/demo/subprocess_task03.png)

 ## Note

-When using `sub_process` to recall a sub-node task, you need to ensure that the defined sub-node is online status, otherwise, the sub_process workflow will not work properly.
+When using `sub_workflow` to recall a sub-node task, you don't need to ensure that the defined sub-node is online status.